naomiHauret/hyperfolio/README.md

 ## Special thanks

 - The Hyperapp community, for their help and support during these past months (and their awesome libs)
-- Prismic team, for building their awesome tool (and saving me hours f)
+- Prismic team, for building their awesome tool (and saving hours/days without sleeping)
 - Caffeine.